thelancetran/cse15l-lab-reports/lab1.md

 mkdir "Make Directory"
 cat "Concatenate"
 ```
-Here are some examples of these commands:
+Here are some examples of these commands in use:
 `ls -lat`
 ![Image](ls-lat.png)